Journal

 • References, as appropriate

-These proposals will be reviewed by the editor in consultation with the Publications Committee.
-Once a proposal has been reviewed and accepted, the manuscripts must be accompanied by a statement that it has not been published elsewhere and that it has not been submitted simultaneously for publication elsewhere.
+Most issues have 5 papers of about 25 pages each (not counting the title and abstract pages, but including everything else).
+The organization may vary by project.
+For example: a very brief introduction of a few pages, plus 5 empirical papers; or, a brief introduction, plus 1 theoretical/conceptual/literature-based manuscript and 4 empirical papers; or, a very brief introduction, plus 4 empirical pieces and a discussion essay.
+These proposals will be reviewed by the editors in consultation with the Editorial Board.
+Once a proposal has been reviewed and accepted, the manuscripts must be accompanied by a statement that they have not been published elsewhere and that the papers have not been submitted simultaneously for publication elsewhere.
 Authors are responsible for obtaining permission to reproduce copyrighted material from other sources and are required to sign an agreement for the transfer of copyright to the publisher.
 All accepted manuscripts, artwork, and photographs become the property of the publisher.
-All manuscripts should be in APA format, and generally be 25-30 pp. Each article should be summarized in a structured abstract of not more than 150 words.